Information

 Inspection, valuation and contract

 The estate agent will carry out an inspection and assess the standard and location of the property.
 An experienced real estate agent can also tell you if your property has any legal issues, such as illegal additions, and advise you if anything needs to be repaired.
 A lawyer is the one who arranges the paperwork, but the real estate agent is the one who visits the property and assesses whether it corresponds to what is stated in official registers.
-An experienced real estate agent can therefore save you from unpleasant surprises, which in the worst case can lead to the buyer withdrawing.
+An experienced broker can therefore save you from unpleasant surprises, which in the worst case can lead to the buyer withdrawing.
 The vast majority of cases of illegal extensions are easily resolved with an architect and a lawyer, but it is crucial that this is addressed before the property is put up for sale.
 The valuation is based on inspection, legal and construction assessments and the sales history in the local area.

 Lawyer